Chart of Accounts and Bookkeeping for Healthcare Industry

 Assets

 Assets that can easily transform into cash in a single fiscal year or operating cycle are current assets.
-Current assets have a life of less than a year and support ongoing operational costs and investment.- Cash in hand
+Current assets have a life of less than a year and support ongoing operational costs and investment.

 - Cash in Bank